25 Different Types of Houses From Around the World

 Crowded urban homes in Guatemala

-houses in Guatemala
+Houses in Guatemala

 Many people believe that the name Guatemala comes from the word Guhatezmalh, which was the name the Mayan tribes gave to a volcano in Guatemala.
 It means the “Mountain That Vomits Water.”
 Urban neighbourhoods can be cramped with houses piled on top of each other.